lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Portfolios/Thread 1 Self-Assessment.md

 ---
 draft: false
-draftSectionTwo: false
+draftSectionTwo: true
 created: 2024-10-01T00:00:00.000-0400
 tags:
 ---

-The end of the module is approaching, and your final task is to complete your self-assessment and propose a numeric grade, based on the evidence you have placed in your portfolio.
+The end of the module is approaching, and your final task is to complete your self-assessment and propose a numeric grade, based on the evidence you have placed in your portfolio over the last three weeks.

 ## Create your entry